 Develop a Formal Purchasing Policy

-From vendor selection and management to contract negotiation and actual purchasing authority, having clear and consistent policies in place helps streamline your workflows.
+From vendor selection and management to contract negotiation and actual purchasing authority, having clear and consistent procurement policies in place helps streamline your workflows.
 It also improves accountability, ensures your whole team is following the same guidelines, and protects against rogue spending and fraud by keeping all purchasing activity visible and ensuring goods and services are purchased for the business and not personal use or fraudulent purposes.

 In establishing the policies that govern purchasing workflows, don’t overlook the importance of contingencies for critical processes, especially approval workflows and any supply chain activity essential to maintaining production and day-to-day operations of the business.
 An ounce of prevention in the planning stages can ensure you’re ready to react in a timely manner if things take a turn for the worse down the road.